TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Guitar Hero/PS3.md

 ## Input Info

+This device sends a report modelled after the one [documented here](../../../Controller%20Communication%20Basics/PS3%20Instruments.md).
+Refer to that document for the base layout.

 Start/select, PS button, and d-pad work as normal, with the exception that the d-pad is neutral at 31 (`0x1F`) instead of 8.

 Frets: